National Baseball Hall of Fame commemorative coins: Striking

 The half dollar faced numerous issues, as it was not intended originally to be curved.
-The half dollar was clad, meaning that it was composed of a copper core with an outer layer made of a copper-nickel alloy.
+The half dollar was clad; it was composed of a copper core with an outer layer made of a copper-nickel alloy.
 During test strikes, the metal in the clad planchets separated, a problem known as delamination, leading to the Mint to reduce the curvature of the half dollar.
-This was not an issue for the silver and gold coins, as they would be solid alloys as opposed to clad.
+This was not an issue for the silver and gold coins, as they were solid alloys as opposed to clad.
 The designs were also tweaked, with adjustments made to the lettering to fit the dome, and the glove was to have a "leather-like texture" achieved with laser frosting for the proof issues.
 The dome of the gold half eagle would be 0.085 inch (2.159 millimeters), the silver eagle 0.150 inch (3.81 millimeters), and the clad half 0.058 inch (1.4732 millimeters).
 Die life was also a problem for the half dollar, which was solved by changing the slope of the curve, reducing the rim, and by swapping the reverse and obverse dies on the coin press.

-The Denver Mint struck uncirculated clad half dollars, and the San Francisco Mint struck the proof half dollars.
-The Philadelphia Mint struck both the proof and uncirculated silver dollars, and the West Point Mint struck both the proof and uncirculated gold half eagles.
+The Denver Mint struck the uncirculated clad half dollars and the San Francisco Mint struck the proof half dollars.
+The Philadelphia Mint struck both the proof and uncirculated silver dollars and the West Point Mint struck both the proof and uncirculated gold half eagles.